blayne-wesneski/motd-scripts/README.md

 ## Contributing

 Contributions are welcome!
-If you have any improvements or new MOTD scripts to share, feel free to submit a pull request.
+If you have any improvements to my scripts or new MOTD scripts that are applicable to other circumstances, feel free to submit a pull request.

 ## License